vipulnaik/diet-exercise-health/events/2026/2026-exercise-tracker.md

 On Thursday 2026-08-13, due to constraints related to getting in the flow of work, I skipped dead hang and pull-ups after finishing indoor jogging.

+## 2026-08-14: skipped hand gripper exercises and strength exercises, abridged jogging

+On Friday 2026-08-14, I did an abridged round of jogging (for 10 minutes instead of the full duration) and skipped hand gripper exercises and strenfth exercises.
+This was due to a mix of fatigue and time constraints later in the day.
+The constraint wasn't literally on the jogging duration, but on the cooldown period between that and my meal.